How to Find the Perfect YouTube Niche For Your Channel

-By definition, a niche is a particular (sub)topic that you specialize in.
-When you launch your channel, picking your niche is one of the most crucial decisions.
+When you launch your channel, picking your niche is a crucial decision.

-But why exactly is that?
+But why exactly is it so important?
 How do you choose a niche?

-And: What are some profitable niches out there worth looking at?
+And: What are some niches worth looking at in terms of monetization?

 Why Pick A YouTube Niche in the First Place?

 Niching down helps you in several ways, but especially when it comes to establishing an audience and winning over YouTube’s algorithm.
 Ultimately, your goal as a YouTuber is to establish a sizeable, loyal, and engaged audience for your content.